isomerpages/isomerpages-govtech/media/awards/_posts/2022-08-15-open-digital-platform-wins-urban-planning-land-use-category-idc-smart-city-asia-pacific-awards-2021.md

 <i><b>James Tan, Director, Smart District Division, JTC</b></i>

+The IDC received over 250 Smart City initiatives from the public sector and industry players.
+Award finalists were selected using IDC's Smart City Development Index Framework – a six-phase benchmarking process that places a 25% judging weightage on public voting in its second phase.

 We welcome international collaborators to work with us on similar projects by writing to us at <info@tech.gov.sg>.